aileron-projects/.github/logos/README.md

 # Logos and Icons

-AILERON Projects logo sets.
+AILERON Projects logos and icons.

-SVG images under this directory are in [Inkscape svg](https://inkscape.org/) formats.
+SVG images are in [Inkscape svg](https://inkscape.org/) formats.

 ## Trademarks